Nodeclipse/www.nodeclipse.org/_posts/2014-11-28-Look-at-hardware-in-2014.md

 Some monitors start from $300 [4](http://www.aocmonitor.com.cn/product/xianshiqi/663)

 But do we really need high refresh rate on LCD ?
-It turns out that for video run at 24 Hz.
+It turns out, that most video runs at 24 Hz.

+But the wise solution is ...

 ### Display Adaptive Sync